Optical response of highly excited particles in a strongly correlated system: Nonequilibrium optical linear response

 again for $t_m\rightarrow \infty$.
 Equation (\ref{dt}) is a generalization of the equilibrium expression, $D=(1/2V)(\ave{\tau}-\chi'(\omega=0))$ \cite{jaklic00}.
 In contrast to the sum rule, $D(t)$ following from Eq.~(\ref{dt}) is expected to be dominated by $t',t'' >> t$ in Eq.~(\ref{sigtt}).
 Its dependence on $t$ is revealed if written in the basis of eigenstates $|\phi_m\rangle$ of $H_0$.
 In the standard notation for matrix elements $\langle \phi_m| O|\phi_n\rangle=O_{mn}$ and amplitudes $\langle\phi_m|\psi(0)\rangle=a_m$ ($t=0$ chosen arbitrarily, e.g., when the nonequilibrium state is prepared), we can express $D(t)$ in the eigenbasis, assuming that there are no degeneracies,

-As relevant for the isotropic cases $D(t)=D_{\alpha\alpha}(t)$ is the diagonal term, with $j=\mathbf{j}_\alpha$.
-Obviously, the last term in Eq. (\ref{drudebasis}) provides dependence on $t$ if nonzero.
+Obviously, the last term provides dependence on $t$ if nonzero.
 However, it is expected to vanish if averaged over $t$ \cite{rossini13}, yielding stationary $D(t)=D_0$ which is dependent only on the (initial) nonequilibrium state $|\psi(0)\rangle$ through $a_{m}$.
 Moreover, the first two terms in Eq.~(\ref{drudebasis}) resemble the equilibrium expression \cite{castella95}, with thermal weights substituted by projection weights $|a_m|^2$.
 However, the latter derivation is feasible only for the time-independent $H_0$.
 One can express limiting $D_0$ also for the case with degeneracies, where it is of more general form,

-still being independent of the choice of the basis within the degenerate sector.
+still being independent of the choice of the basis within degenerate sector.

 We have so far considered the response of a pure state $|\psi(t)\rangle$ and a $t$-independent unperturbed $H_0$.
-The formalism can be extended also to the more general density matrix as well as the time dependent $H_0(t)$, e.g., representing the presence of the pump.
-In this case, the response to the perturbation $V(t)=f(t)V$ for an ensemble of pure states or time-dependent $H_0(t)$ is derived by expanding the density matrix up to the first order in $f(t)$, $\rho(t)=\rho_0(t) + \rho_1(t) + O(f^2)$, and using the von Neumann equation $\partial \rho(t)/\partial t =-i~[H_0(t)+ f(t)V,\rho(t)]$.
+The formalism can be extended also to more general density-matrix as well as the time dependent $H_0(t)$, e.g., representing the presence of the pump.
+In this case, the response to the perturbation $V(t)=f(t)V$ for an ensemble of pure states or time-dependent $H_0(t)$ is derived by expanding the density matrix up to \textit{the} first order in $f(t)$, $\rho(t)=\rho_0(t) + \rho_1(t) + O(f^2)$, and using the von-Neumann equation $\partial \rho(t)/\partial t =-i~[H_0(t)+ f(t)V,\rho(t)]$.
 The linear response of general operator $B$ at time $t'$ to perturbation applied at $t$ is then